|

 melting/boiling points (can be gas, liquid or solid at room

-temperature), low density, good conductors of heat/electricity, shiny
+temperature), low density, poor conductors of heat/electricity (heat and

 -